How to Form a Corporation in Delaware

 4. Prepare Corporate Bylaws

 Keep your bylaws, meeting minutes, and other important corporate papers in a corporate records book.
-This can be a simple three ring binder or corporate records kit you order through a corporate kit supplier.
-Keep it at your corporation's principal office.
+This book can be a simple three-ring binder or a corporate records kit you order through a corporate kit supplier.
+Keep these important documents at your corporation's principal office.

-The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
-The incorporator must fill in an "Incorporator's Statement" showing the names and addresses of the initial directors.
-The incorporator must sign the statement and place a copy in the corporate records book.
-The statement need not be filed with the state.
+The incorporator—the person who signed the articles—will appoint the initial corporate directors.
+The initial directors will serve on the board until the first annual meeting of shareholders (when the board members who'll serve for the next term are elected by the shareholders).
+The incorporator will appoint the first directors either in the certificate of incorporation, at the first organizational meeting, or by filling out an "Incorporator's Statement."

 Issue stock to each shareholder in return for their capital contributions of cash, property, services, or all three.
 Small corporations usually issue paper stock certificates.
 Enter each shareholder's name and contact information in the corporation's stock transfer ledger.